-For outdoor enthusiasts, the Sunday River Ski Area (800/543-2754), six miles northeast of town, draws thousands of visitors to the area for Aspen-scale skiing in winter, and hiking and mountain biking in summer (there’s also a popular “wife-carrying” contest in October).
-The après-ski party continues year-round, thanks to downtown Bethel’s Funky Red Barn (19 Summer St., 207/824-3003), which has a pool table, food, drink, and good live music.
+For outdoor enthusiasts, the Sunday River Ski Area (800/543-2754), 6 mi (9.6 km) northeast of town, draws thousands of visitors to the area for Aspen-scale skiing in winter, and hiking and mountain biking in summer (there’s also a popular “wife-carrying” contest in October).

 Back on US-2, which is also known as the Mayville Road, there are a couple of good brewpubs (the Jolly Drayman Pub and Sunday River Brewing Company), plus one unexpected treat.
 Whenever you see smoke—most likely on Sundays—Smokin’ Good Barbecue (207/824-4744, Sun.) is cookin’ up ribs and baked beans in a bright orange trailer along US-2, a mile north of town, next to the Good Food Store.